playwright-community/eslint-plugin-playwright/README.md

 ### `missing-playwright-await` 🔧

-Enforce Jest Playwright expect statements to be awaited.
+Enforce Playwright expect statements to be awaited.

 #### Example